Nursery admissions 2025-26

 Notification of decisions

-All parents that applied before 14 February 2025 will be sent an email with the outcome of their application on 7 May 2025.
-Parents will also be able to view the outcome of their application on the evening of 7 May 2025 by visiting the eadmissions portal.
+All parents that applied by 14 February 2026 will be sent an email with the outcome of their application on 11 May 2026.
+Parents will also be able to view the outcome of their application by visiting the eadmissions portal.

 The email will be sent after 5pm and will name the nursery at which your child has been offered a place.